PhilEllis/AnamCara-milestone-3/TESTING.md

 - From user story 3;
     - There is a free text section where people can choose to input their contact details or choose to leave it blank - this is the only field within the form that is not required in order to fulfil this user request.
     - The delayed posting/schedule feature of the messages and once a day release of the scheduled posts fosters the slow reading and once a day visits rather than endless scrolling.
+The newest messages appear at the top to ensure users are not scrolling through countless messages to review the most recent.
     - Comments are not enabled in this version and contact details are optional to share limiting trolls or attacks on certain posts.
     - The messages and profiles have been kept image free to foster love and friendship at a spiritual level before material judgement